ferdiemcdaniel/ReactImageFetchAssignment/README.md

 This part is left for you.
 We don't require and fancy CSS or extravagant animations but it should look neat and easily displayed on a single screen (no scrollbars)

-- Submitting the solution
+**- Submitting the solution**

-Please provide us with your own github (or an alternative ) project that the code was pushed there.
+Please clone this repository, complete the assignment and sent back either a link to your repository or a zip of your solution.

 ## Questions